Philip Brown (actor)

 Philip J. Brown Jr. is an American actor best known for his television performances.

+Biography

 Brown is a native of Coalinga, California.
 His father Philip Brown Sr. was a television technician after having been an actor, and his uncle was actor Peter Brown.
 He graduated from North Hollywood High School.

-He first played Billy Martin, the son of Doris Day on The Doris Day Show, from 1968-1971.
+He first played Billy Martin, the son of Doris Day on The Doris Day Show, from 1968 to 1971.

 Brown portrayed Randy Harford in When the Whistle Blows (1980).
-He also appeared in the 1980s Dynasty spin-off series The Colbys as Neil Kittredge, in Knots Landing as Brian Johnston in 1991, and in 1993 as Buck Huston in Loving.
-He also played Steve Kendall, a sportscaster, on Search for Tomorrow in the 1980s.

-Brown also made films in South Africa in the 1980s.
+He also appeared in the 1980s Dynasty spin-off series The Colbys as Neil Kittredge, in Knots Landing as Brian Johnston in 1991, and in 1993 as Buck Huston in Loving and in its spinoff series The City.
+Brown also played Steve Kendall, a sportscaster, on Search for Tomorrow.
+He also made films in South Africa in the 1980s.